The Beautiful Lie Of Starbucks’ Strategy

 - Credibility within a purist cultural niche

-My contention is that, generally speaking, this kind of authenticity is not useful for brands.
+My contention is that generally speaking, this kind of authenticity is not useful for brands.
 In fact, it is often harmful.
 The simple reason for this is obvious: being truly authentic generally means being small.
 Appealing only to the “true believers”, and not being accessible to the masses.

-Now at first glance this might seem like I’m advocating for broad, generic, uninteresting, lowest common denominator commodity brands – the apparent opposite of authenticity.
+Now at first glance, this might seem like I’m advocating for broad, generic, uninteresting, lowest common denominator commodity brands – the apparent opposite of authenticity.
 But I’m not.
 There is a third way:

 Not authentic (too niche), not broad (too boring), but instead deliberately in-authentic.

 If you want a model to aspire to, think of Nickelback.
-Nickelback represent an artistic expression of sublime business strategy.
+Nickelback represents an artistic expression of sublime business strategy.
 They took something powerful, real, and pure, and created a sanitised version of it for the widest possible audience.
 This made them objects of ridicule for the cognoscenti – true metal fans – but massively popular with a much larger audience elsewhere.